How old is your music taste? Spotify will tell you, though you may not like it

 What's the catch?

 Isn't this just a ploy by Spotify to get people listening and reposting?
-Are they turning our shock into free publicity?
+Is it turning our shock into free publicity?
 Are we being — the 2025 Oxford Word of the Year — rage baited?

 Those are fair questions to ask, Collins says.